prebid/prebid.github.io/dev-docs/modules/userId.md

         pd: "MT1iNTBjY..."       // optional, see table above for a link to how to generate this },
       storage: {
-        type: "html5",           // html5 is the required storage type
+        type: "html5",           // "html5" is the required storage type
-        name: "id5id",           // the value "id5id" is required
+        name: "id5id",           // "id5id" is the required storage name
         expires: 90,             // storage lasts for 90 days
         refreshInSeconds: 8*3600 // refresh ID every 8 hours to ensure it's fresh }